ComputeCanada/dhsi-coding-fundamentals-2018/README.md

 ## Class Description

-This course is intended for humanities-based researchers with no programming background whatsoever who would like to understand how programs work behind the scenes by writing some simple but useful programs of their own.
-Over the week the emphasis will be on understanding how computer programmers think so that participants will be able to at least participate in high-level conceptual discussions in the future with more confidence.
-These general concepts will be reinforced and illustrated with hands-on development of simple programs that can be used to help with text-based research and analysis right away.
+This course is intended for humanities-based researchers who do not have a programming background, but would like to understand how programs work "behind the scenes."
+Over the week, the emphasis will be on understanding how computer programmers think so that participants will be able to participate in high-level conceptual discussions with more confidence.
+These general concepts will be reinforced and illustrated with hands-on development of simple programs that can be used to assist with text-based research and analysis.

-The programming language used for most of the course will be Python because of its gentle syntax and powerful extensions.
-Using the command-line interface and regular expressions will also be emphasized.
-We will also spend some time taking glimpses at what is happening in the other DHSI courses to understand how reading and writing programming code goes well beyond what we touch on in this class.
+The programming language used for most of the course will be Python.
+Python has an easy-to-learn and gentle syntax, and powerful extensions.
+Use of the command-line interface and regular expressions will also be demonstrated and emphasized.

 ## Day 1: Shell (4.5hr)